HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/AddAdditionalWASRealms.md

-# How to Add Additional WebSphere Realms for Virtual Portals
+# How to add additional security realms for Virtual Portals

 ## Applies to